-Place your fire poker across the fire pot to catch the pellet adapter when it slides down the tube.
+Place your fire poker tool across the fire pot to catch the pellet adapter when it slides down the tube.

-Open the lid on your Mini Me and insert the pellet adapter into the tube with the 3 prongs facing down and the round disc with the square hole facing up.
+Open the lid on your Mini Me Pellet stove and insert the pellet adapter into the tube with the 3 prongs facing down and the round disc with the round hole facing up.

 Slide the pellet adapter down as far as you can by hand and then let it go.
-The pellet adapter will stop when it hits the fire poker.
-Lift and slide the fire poker out of the stove.
-You may have to lift the pellet adapter up slightly to slide the poker out.
-Face the 2 legs that are on the corners of the pellet adapter to face the door with the other leg being center in the back.
-(This is for using the shutoff tool as well)
+The pellet adapter will stop when it hits the fire rod tool.
+Lift and slide the tool out of the stove.
+You may have to lift the pellet adapter up slightly to slide the tool out.
+The 2 legs that are on the corners of the pellet adapter should face the door with the other leg being center in the back.

-Make sure the fire pot is clean and then fill the tube with the desired number of pellets.
+Make sure the fire pot is clean and then fill the hopper with the desired number of pellets.
+Remember to use the pellet breach tool before filling up the hopper.

-Close the lid and set the damper to the middle or just left of middle and use a torch or gel or preferred lighting method to light the pellets.
+Close the lid and set the damper to the medium position and use a torch (BY FAR THE BEST WAY TO LIGHT THE STOVE) or gel or preferred lighting method to light the pellets.
 If you are lighting it with a torch, make sure to close the door and look for flames.
 If there are not visible flames, open the door and continue to light with the torch until it stays lit when you close the door.
-Leave the damper in the middle of the stove.
+Leave the damper in the middle setting.

 Let the stove get to temperature.
-Do not let the flame be lazy in movement by moving the damper to the left.
-You want the flame to be active and vibrant to keep creosote levels down.
+Do not let the flame be lazy in movement.
+You want the flame to be active and vibrant to keep creosote levels down and avoid burning up into the tube.

 Keep the fire pot clean between burns.
 This really helps with how the stove will perform.
-Depending on the size of your ash vac you can clean the pot out by going down the feed tube with the hose when the stove is out and cold or if you have a narrow attachment, you can go in from the door side.
+Depending on the size of your ash vac you can clean the pot out by using the tool provided or removing a couple of the bricks and pushing the ash out of the pot.
+Only vacuum when the stove is out and cold.

 Note: When buying pellets, look at the size of them.
 If there are a lot of really long pellets visible in the bag, then look at another brand of pellets with shorter length pellets.
 This will help the stove not to clog.
-If it does clog you can tap on the tube, open the door and tap on the feet of the pellet adapter, or run a stiff wire down the center of the feed tube to release the clog of pellets.
+If it does clog you can tap on the tube, open the door, and tap on the feet of the pellet adapter, or run the pellet breach tool down through the center of the hopper and into the pellet adapter area.